joinpursuit/capstone/app-planning/README.md

 Additionally, if you have thought back to previous projects, if you just started building your app before planning, you may have realized you didn't like how you had laid things out and when you went to refactor, it ended up taking a lot of time.

 Typically a UX/UI (user experience, user interface) designer would create these wireframes.
-However, your team will create them for your app for capstone.
+However, you will create your own for your apps now.

 Each page of your app should have a wireframe.
 You can plan your app a little further by also associating a route with each view, for example, for the example below, you may want to note that that is the view available at `/groceries`

 There are roughly three levels of wireframe

-- Low fidelity - these are just a black and white sketch with almost no details
+- Low fidelity - these are just a black and white sketch with almost no details (see below)
 - Medium fidelity - these have more details, including styling and colors
 - Mockup - this is a full-fledged design with many specific details.